JohnMBrandt/Awesome-Neural-Embeddings/README.md

 [When to use pretrained embeddings](https://machinelearningmastery.com/develop-word-embeddings-python-gensim/) - Jason Browniee

+This rather long tutorial covers GloVe and Word2Vec implementation in Python with special attention to the variation between using a pre-trained embedding matrix and training one on a domain-specific corpus.
+This is a trade-off that is frequently assessed when developing downstream applications.

 [Word embedding trends](http://ruder.io/word-embeddings-2017/) - Sebastian Ruder

 [Polysemy in Word Embeddings](https://medium.com/@jegasingamjeyanthasingam/word-embedding-to-polysemy-embedding-17274ab98418) - Jegasingam Jeyanthasingam